Extended Stochastic Block Models with Application to Criminal Networks: Introduction

 \subsection{The Infinito network}

-Our motivation is drawn from a large law--enforcement operation, named {\em Operazione Infinito}, which was conducted in Italy from 2007 to 2009 in order to disentangle and disrupt the core structure of the 'Ndrangheta mafia in Lombardy, north of Italy.
-As outlined in the pre--trial detention order produced by the preliminary investigation judge of Milan\footnote{ Tribunale di Milano, 2011.
+Our motivation is drawn from a large law-enforcement operation, named {\em Operazione Infinito}, that was conducted in Italy from 2007 to 2009 for disentangling and disrupting the core structure of the 'Ndrangheta mafia in Lombardy, north of Italy.
+According to the pre-trial detention order produced by the preliminary investigation judge of Milan\footnote{ Tribunale di Milano, 2011.
 Ordinanza di applicazione di misura coercitiva con mandato di cattura --- art.
 292 c.p.p.
 (Operazione Infinito).
 Ufficio del giudice per le indagini preliminari (in Italian).}, such a criminal organization, also referred to as {\em La Lombardia}, is a key example of a deeply rooted, highly structured and hard to untangle covert architecture with a disruptive and pervasive impact, both locally and internationally \citep[][]{paoli2007,catino2014}.
-This motivates our efforts to provide an improved understanding of its hidden hierarchical structures via innovative block--modeling of the relationships among its monitored affiliates.
+This motivates our efforts to provide an improved understanding of its hidden hierarchical structures via innovative block-modeling of the relationships among its monitored affiliates.